-All gas piping must comply with local codes and ordinances or with the National Fuel Gas Code (ANSI Z223.1/ NFPA-54).
-Copper or brass tubing and fittings (except tin lined copper tubing) should not be used.
+All gas piping must comply with local codes and ordinances or with the "National Fuel Gas Code", ANSI Z223.1/ NFPA-54 (current edition).
+Copper or brass tubing and fittings must be certified for gas service.

 If the gas control valve/thermostat is subjected to pressures exceeding 1/2 psi, the damage to the gas control valve/thermostat could result in a fire or explosion from leaking gas.